 Afterwards, we trolled.
 Trolling is a type of fishing where fishing lines are baited and are drawn through the water usually with a motorized boat.
 In our case, our boat cruised all around the bay with a couple of lines in the water trying to hook “the big one”.
 Unfortunately, we were out of luck.
 After awhile we gave up and the lines were pulled in.
 We asked the captain to go speeding around the bay (away from the reef and the shore) and he obliged.
 We all loved that and it was a great way to end our tour.

-Taxis were waiting for us to take us back to the port.
+Lots of taxis were waiting at Mahahual beach to take us back to Costa Maya cruise port.
 It was as easy returning as it was going.
-However, we had more than enough time to sit down at one of the many restaurants and bars at the Costa Maya cruise port, have a drink and go for a walk along the esplanade before we had to return to the ship.
+In addition, we had more than enough time to sit down at one of the many restaurants and bars at the Costa Maya cruise port, have a drink and go for a walk along the esplanade before we had to return to the ship.

 I would highly recommend this half day private snorkelling trip.
-We loved Mahahual Beach, the snorkelling, the fishing and the speed boat ride.
-It was easy to depart from the port, get a taxi there and back, and find the start of our excursion.
+We loved Mahahual Mexico, the snorkelling, the fishing and the speed boat ride.
+It was easy to walk through and depart from the Costa Maya cruise port, get a taxi there and back, and find the start of our excursion.

-If the actual tour itself doesn’t sound appealing, I would strongly encourage you to leave the port of Costa Maya and spend your time at Mahahual Beach enjoying the relaxed atmosphere and the beautiful beach and waters of the Caribbean Sea and the beachside restaurants.
-You will leave behind the crowds from the cruise ship and feel like you have found yourself on a completely different vacation.
+If the actual tour itself doesn’t sound appealing, I would strongly encourage you to leave the Costa Maya cruise port and spend your time at Mahahual Mexico, enjoying the relaxed atmosphere and the beautiful beach and waters of the Caribbean Sea.
+You will leave the cruise ship crowds behind and feel like you have found a little bit of paradise.

 If you would like to save this article for future use, please click on the “save” button on one of the articles below.
 Please also feel free to share it on your social media channels.